 - Problems in relationships (now or in the past)

 - A sudden life crisis such as death of a loved one, divorce, or unplanned pregnancy

 - The experience of abuse (physical, emotional, sexual)

 - Academic difficulties, such as loss of concentration, motivation, or interest; problems with assignments; a sense of being on the wrong course or a wish to change course; anxiety about competition; fears about failing

 - Spirituality and faith issues

 Pastoral support from a chaplain is as religious as you choose to make it and is offered in a non-judgmental manner.
-So you do not need to worry about talking about matters that you think would go against her religious principles.
-The Dean of the Chapel's job is first and foremost to help students, faculty, and staff members, and this means that the starting and finishing points are your views, not hers.
-Angela Gay is happy to talk to people in confidence, and if appropriate, she may give advice about where to find further help.
+So you do not need to worry about talking about matters that you think would go against their religious principles.
+The Dean of the Chapel's job is first and foremost to help students, faculty, and staff members, and this means that the starting and finishing points are your views, not theirs.

 Just dropping by?

-The advantage of a chaplain being a "general practitioner" is that no one needs to know why you came by to see her.
+The advantage of a chaplain being a "general practitioner" is that no one needs to know why you came by to see them.
 How often can you visit?
 As often as you like!
 It is a little different with pastoral counseling.
-After a few visits, Angela Gay may refer you to someone else, as meeting with a counseling professional will likely improve your progress in dealing with an issue.
+After a few visits, the Dean may refer you to someone else, as meeting with a counseling professional will likely improve your progress in dealing with an issue.